trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Once again `gcc-wrapper` are just wrapper scripts that add default paths to `binutils`, to `glibc` and similar when actual `gcc` executable is called.
-Thus `gcc-wrapper` nodes don't denote `gcc` binary rebuild.
+Thus, `gcc-wrapper` nodes don't denote `gcc` binary rebuild.

-Now, if we look at the definition of our [glibc expression](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/glibc/default.nix#L66-L84) we will see how `libgcc_s.so` gets persisted there:
+Now, if we look at the definition of our [`glibc` expression](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/glibc/default.nix#L66-L84) we will see how `libgcc_s.so` gets persisted there:

 ```nix